Rhardin378/smoothiePortal/README.md

 ### **Usage**
 - Access the dashboard to view inventory levels and order details.
 - Manage inventory by adding, editing, or deleting products.
-- Set weekly quantity needs to prepare for truck orders.
+- - Set weekly quantity needs to prepare for truck orders.
 - Use pie charts for a quick visual summary of inventory data.

+### **Contact for Test Access**
+If you’d like to explore the app and its features, please contact me to request credentials for an authorized test user account.

+Email: [rhardin378@gmail.com]
+GitHub: github.com/Rhardin378

 ---